comit-network/spikes/0003-secret-seed-storage-and-key-derivation.md

 ### Should it be encrypted?

 I think this should be optional.
-A COMIT node doesn't own the funds long term.
+A COMIT node doesn't hold funds long term.
-It can only control the funds of protocols that are in being executed.
+It can only control the funds during the execution of a protocol.
 This is different to LND where if someone gets access to your seed they can take all your funds regardless of whether you have channels open or not.

-The best attack vector against an unencrypted seed is for the attacker to get short term access to the system COMIT is running on, covertly steal their secret seed and then wait for them to execute a swap and then redeem to your own address.
+The best attack vector against an unencrypted seed is for the attacker to get short term access to the system COMIT is running on, covertly steal their secret seed and then wait for them to execute a swap and then redeem to their own address.
 Encrypting the seed does give you protection against this.

 Having said that, giving an attacker access to your COMIT node will probably give them access to the HTTP API which they can use to redeem funds to their own address.
 This is probably a better attack vector than the above.

-note: We could prevent this attack by giving the node a way of generating the final redeem addresses without getting them from the api.
+Note: We could prevent this attack by giving the node a way of generating the final redeem addresses without getting them from the api.

-I think we should leave it unencrypted for now, make encryption an option later on and then perhaps make encryption the default as a last step.
+For the sake of expediency I propose we incrementally increase the security, i.e. (i) leave the secret unencrypted for now, (ii) make encryption an option later on and (iii) make encryption the default eventually.

 ### Where to store it?

-Unlike lnd, I don't think we should store secret seed in the database file.
+I don't think we should store secret seed in the database file (this is what lnd does).
-This allows users to backup the secret seed separately from the database (although they need to backup both).
+This lets users backup the secret seed separately from the database (although they need to backup both).
 Given that the two are linked, we should store a hash of the secret seed along with the swap id (in the same row or whatever).
 This allows the user to change the secret seed while not invalidating the entire database.